faberNovel/heart/docs/SETUP_LOCAL_ENVIRONMENT.md

 nvm use
 ```

-_Heart_ handle every modules in a single repository that is managed with [Rush](https://rushjs.io/) and [pnpm](https://pnpm.js.org/).
+_Heart_ handle every modules in a single repository that is managed with [Rush](https://rushjs.io/).

-So make sure you have them both installed on your computer before you begin:
+So make sure you have it installed on your computer before you begin:

 ```shell
 npm install -g @microsoft/rush